 Two-Factor Authentication (2FA) also called two-step verification or multi-factor authentication is a security process in which a user has to pass two different authentication factors to gain access to an account or a computer system.
 First factor is the basic thing you know: username and password and second factor is what you might have as unique like a (Smartphone, security token, biometric) to approve authentication requests.
 By enabling 2FA you'll add an additional layer of security making it harder for attackers to access the data through a person’s device or an online account.
 Two-Factor Authentication - 2FA security helps you and your users to protect against phishing, social engineering and password brute-force attacks and secures your logins.Learn More

-Having a second form of identification greatly decreases the chance of a hacker gaining access to corporate devices or other sensitive information.
+Having a second form of authentication greatly decreases the chance of a hacker gaining access to corporate devices or other sensitive information.

 In this era of remote working, 2FA implementation allows employees to securely access data from any device or location without putting sensitive data at risk.

-2FA creates a situation where any successful account breach or fraudulent transaction requires much more effort and resources.
+Two-Factor Authentication creates a situation where any successful account breach or fraudulent transaction requires additional efforts and resources.

-When you use a 2FA process, you’ll have less suspicious activity on customer accounts, which means you’ll spend less money on securifty management.
+When you use a 2FA process, you’ll have less suspicious activity on customer accounts, which means you’ll spend less money on security management.

 Avoid the hassle of remembering passwords and risk of losing credentials by using Passwordless authentication.
 Passwordless connections allow users to log in without the need to remember a password.

 Users can just enter the username and pass the Two-factor authentication - 2FA by entering OTP or via push notifications to login to the application.
-This gives people an easy, convenient way to sign in and access data from anywhere.
+This gives an individual an easy and convenient way to sign in and access data from anywhere.
 Also, Passwords are a major vulnerability as users reuse passwords and are able to share them with others.

 Admin can set the default 2-factor method for users to avoid the extra step where each user can set their own 2FA method.

 Admin also has the privileges to restrict the 2FA methods for end-users so that users are only allowed to use a particular set of 2-factor methods.
-Users can only see the allowed 2-factor methods on the user dashboard.
+Users can only see the allowed two-factor authentication methods on the user dashboard.

-Role-based authentication or role-based 2FA is an approach to restricting system access to authorized users.
-With hundreds or thousands of employees, security is more easily maintained by limiting unnecessary access to sensitive information based on each user's established role within the organization.
-We provide an option to manage users according to their roles and providing them the necessary access.
+Role-based 2FA authentication is an approach of restricting system access to authorized users.
+With hundreds or thousands of employees, security is more easily maintained by limiting access to sensitive information based on each user's established role within the organization.
+We provide an option to manage user and user groups according to their roles and providing them the necessary access.
 Admin can enable/disable 2FA for a particular role and for any application.

-For you Two-factor Authentication (2FA) might seem like a hassle after all you need to take an extra step to log on to your accounts and access websites.
-But in the fast-paced digital world, traditional authentication does not work, the way cyber attackers are targeting sensitive customer data.
+For you Two-factor Authentication (2FA) might seem like a hassle after all you need to take an extra step to log on to your accounts and access resources.
+But in this fast-paced digital world, traditional authentication does not work, the way cyber attackers are targeting sensitive customer data.
 Without 2FA, you could be leaving yourself vulnerable to cybercriminals who want to steal your data services and get personal information.
-Basically, 2FA is used to protect your devices, accounts, and data from security breaches, phishing, and password brute-force attacks.
+Basically, 2FA - Two-Factor Authentication is used to protect your devices, accounts, and data from security breaches, phishing, and password brute-force attacks.
 With the 2FA security enabled from your side, knowing the password alone is not enough for cyber attackers to pass the security check.
-The following vulnerabilities are the main reason more and more people are moving to 2FA to secure their digital accounts and services.
+The following vulnerabilities are the main reason more and more individuals are moving towards 2FA (Two-Factor Authentication) solution to secure their digital accounts and services.

 Click on Forget your phone link when prompted for any of the Two- Factor Authentication (2FA) method.
 You'll be prompted for a security question and/or OTP to the alternate email you've got registered with us.
 Answer that question and/or enter the OTP and you'll log in to your account easily.